Wang Successfully Defends J.S.D. Dissertation

 Wang holds a B.S. in Engineering of Naval Architecture from National Taiwan University.
 After earning a law degree from Soochow University in Taipei, he received an M.S. in Civil Engineering from National Chiao Tung, and an LL.M. from the University of Pennsylvania.

 Margaret Vick, '83, who was the first graduate of the rigorous J.S.D. program, was among those in attendance at Wang's examination.
 The Arizona attorney recently completed a year-long USAID assignment as a legal advisor to the Afghanistan Ministry of Water and Irrigation in Kabul, Afghanistan.

-Pacific McGeorge also offers a highly specialized one-year LL.M. in International Water Resources.
+McGeorge also offers a highly specialized one-year LL.M. in International Water Resources.